 Singapore - Money

-FocusEconomics Consensus Forecast panelists expected the exchange rate to end 2020 at 1.38 SGD per USD by the end of 2020.
-The panel sees the exchange rate ending 2021 at 1.36 SGD per USD.
+FocusEconomics Consensus Forecast panelists expect the exchange rate to end 2023 at 1.37 SGD per USD and 2024 at 1.34 SGD per USD.

 Singapore - Money Data

 5 years of economic forecasts for more than 30 economic indicators.

 Singapore Money Chart